 On January 22, 2018, we and the University of Bristol entered into an amendment to the University of Bristol License Agreement.
-Pursuant to the amended University of Bristol from research activities into cytisinicline and its derivatives.
-In consideration of rights granted by the amended University of Bristol License Agreement, we agreed to pay an initial amount of \$37,500 upon the execution of the amended University of Bristol License Agreement, and additional amounts of up to \$1.7 million, in the aggregate, tied to a financing milestone and to specific clinical development and commercialization milestones resulting from activities covered by the amended University of Bristol License Agreement, in additional wounts under the original University of Bristol License Agreement of up to \$3.2 million in the aggregate, tied to specific financing, development and commercialize any product candidate subject to the amended University of Bristol License Agreement or to the original University of Bristol License Agreement, we will be responsible, as provided in the original University of Bristol License Agreement, subject to specific deceptions, based upon net sales of such licensed products.
-Up to June 30, 2020, we had paid the University of Bristol \$125,000 pursuant to the University of Bristol License Agreement.
+Pursuant to the amended University of Bristol From research activities into cytisinicline and its derivatives.
+In consideration of rights granted by the amended University of Bristol License Agreement, we agreed to pay an initial amount of \$37,500 upon the execution of the amended University of Bristol License Agreement, and additional amounts of up to \$1.7 million, in the aggregate, tied to a financing milestone and to specific clinical development and commercialization milestones resulting from activities covered by the amended University of Bristol License Agreement, in addition to amounts under the original University of Bristol License Agreement of up to \$3.2 million in the aggregate, tied to specific financing, development and commercialization milestones.
+Additionally, if we successfully commercialize any product candidate subject to the amended University of Bristol License Agreement or to the original University of Bristol License Agreement, we will be responsible, as provided in the original University of Bristol License Agreement, for royalty payments in the low-single digits and payments up to a percentage in the mid-teens of any sublicense income, subject to specified exceptions, based upon net sales of such licensed products.
+Up to September 30, 2020, we had paid the University of Bristol \$125,000 pursuant to the University of Bristol License Agreement.

-Unless otherwise terminated, the University of Bristol License Agreement will continue until the earlier of July 2036 or the expiration of the last patent claim subject to the University of Bristol License Agreement.
+Unless otherwise terminated, the University of Bristol License Agreement will continue until the earlier of July 2036 or the expiration of he last patent claim subject to the University of Bristol License Agreement.
 We may terminate the University of Bristol License Agreement for convenience upon a specified number of days' prior notice to the University of Bristol.
 The University of Bristol License Agreement will terminate under customary termination provisions including bankruptcy or insolvency or its material breach of the agreement.
 Under the terms of the University of Bristol License Agreement, we provided 100 grams of cytisinicline to the University of Bristol as an initial contribution.